w3c/aria-at-automation-driver/README.md

        at-driver

+   The process will write a message to the standard error stream when the WebSocket server is listening for connections.
 The `--help` flag will cause the command to output advanced usage instructions (e.g. `at-driver --help`).

 3. Configure any screen reader to use the text-to-speech voice named "Bocoup Automation Voice."